pChocz/orthodrome-calculator/README.md

 Simply download the most recent executable [jar file](orthodrome-calculator_newest.jar) and run it from your computer.
-Languages available to choose within the application are `EN` and `PL`.
+Languages available to choose within the application are `EN` and `PL` and it's possible to change it dynamically, also with the data inputted.

 ## Contributing

-If you spot any issue or have an idea how to improve the project please contact me via my GitHub account.
+If you spot any issue or have an idea how to improve the application, please contact me via my GitHub account.

 ## License

-This project is licensed under the MIT License, therefore it's free to use and modify - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License, therefore it's free to use and modify, but comes without warranty of any kind - see the [LICENSE](LICENSE) file for details.